 IDEATExR

-Fourth Workshop on Inclusion, Diversity, Equity, Accessibility, Transparency and Ethics in XR (IDEATExR)To be held in conjunction with the 2024 International Symposium on Mixed and Augmented Reality
+Fifth Workshop on Inclusion, Diversity, Equity, Accessibility, Transparency and Ethics in XR (IDEATExR)To be held in conjunction with the 32nd IEEE Conference on Virtual Reality and 3D User Interfaces (IEEE VR '25)

 CALL FOR PARTICIPATION